SovereignCloudStack/standards/Standards/scs-XXXX-vN-Availability-Zones-Standard.md

 ## Design Considerations

 Availability Zones should represent parts of the same physical deployment that are independent of each other.
-The maximum of physical independence is achieved through putting physical machines into different fire zones.
+The maximum level of physical independence is achieved through putting physical machines into different fire zones.
 In that case a failure case up to level 3 as described in the taxonomy of failure safety levels document[^1] will not lead to a complete outage of the deployment.

 Having Availability Zones represent fire zones will also result in AZs being able to take workload from another AZ in a Failure Case of Level 3.